mlerenakuackemdia/cordova-plugin-chromecast/README.md

 We have added some additional methods that are unique to this plugin (that *do not* exist in the chrome cast API).
 They can all be found in the `chrome.cast.cordova` object.

+#### Background Audio Controls (iOS)
+This plugin supports iOS background audio playback with lock screen and control center media controls.
+The implementation automatically:

+- Keeps the Chromecast session active when the app is in the background
+- Shows media information in the iOS control center and lock screen
+- Allows controlling playback (play/pause/seek/skip) from the control center or lock screen
+- Enables audio to continue playing when the app is in the background

+No additional setup is required - this functionality is automatically enabled.

+#### Custom Route Selector
 To make your own **custom route selector** use this:
 ```js
 // This will begin an active scan for routes